 Share Account Terms

-In this small print “we”, ”us” and “our” refer to Shared Interest Society Limited, registered number 27093R, Fifth Floor, The Pearl Building, New Bridge Street West, Newcastle upon Tyne, NE1 8AQ.
+In this small print "we", "us" and "our" refer to Shared Interest Society Limited, registered number 27093R, Pearl Assurance House, 7 New Bridge Street West, Newcastle upon Tyne NE1 8AQ.
 Shared Interest Society Limited is a society registered under the Co-operative and Community Benefit Societies Act 2014, governed in accordance with its registered rules, a copy of which can be obtained, free of charge, from the above address.